-Autos Drive America recommends that the Treasury Department define where in the production chain critical minerals processing ends, and battery component manufacturing begins.
-Section 30D(e), Critical Mineral and Battery Component Requirements, requires clean vehicle manufacturers to demonstrate that the critical minerals utilized for the vehicle's battery were extracted or processed in the U.S., or in a country that has an FTA in effect with the U.S., and that the battery components were assembled in North America.
-Given the immense complexities of battery production, it is paramount that the Treasury Department establish a clear demarcation between the steps that fall under the critical mineral provision (Section 30D(e)(1)) and the steps that fall under the battery component provision (Section 30D(e)(2)) to enable effective and achievable compliance.
+The Treasury Department will need to define where in the production chain critical minerals processing ends and battery component manufacturing begins.
+Section 30D(e), Critical Mineral and Battery Component Requirements, requires clean vehicle manufacturers to demonstrate that the critical minerals utilized for the vehicle's battery were extracted or processed in the U.S., or in a country that has a free trade agreement in effect with the U.S., and that the battery components were assembled in North America.
+Given the complexities of battery production, Autos Drive America strongly recommends the Treasury Department establish the point at which the cathode and anode slurries are sprayed onto metal foils as the beginning of the battery component manufacturing process.